Gerrymandering: India

-Gerrymandering in India was claimed, contributing to BJP party winning 55% of all seats with only 37% of all votes in India's lower house.
+Gerrymandering in India is loosely claimed by many political analysts, however there is no conclusive evidence whether the exercise has benefited a particular political party or not.
+The last nationwide delimitation was done in 2009 and two successive elections threw two different results giving mandate to both the political parties one after another.

 Italy

 A hypothesis of gerrymandering was theorized by constituencies drawn by the electoral act of 2017, so-called Rosatellum.

 Kuwait

-From the years 1981 until 2005, Kuwait was divided into 25 electoral districts in order to over-represent the government's supporters (the 'tribes').
+From 1981 to 2005, Kuwait was divided into 25 electoral districts in order to over-represent the government's supporters (the 'tribes').
 In July 2005, a new law for electoral reforms was approved which prevented electoral gerrymandering by cutting the number of electoral districts from 25 to 5.

 The government of Kuwait found that 5 electoral districts resulted in a powerful parliament with the majority representing the opposition.
 A new law was crafted by the government of Kuwait and signed by the Amir to gerrymander the districts to 10 allowing the government's supporters to regain the majority.

+Lithuania

+For the 2024 Lithuanian parliamentary election, the electoral districts were redrawn.
+10 elderships of the Vilnius District Municipality which has a large Polish minority were merged with elderships of Vilnius to form the new Southern Vilnius district thus extending the total count of districts in Vilnius from 13 to 14.
+The LLRA–KŠS criticized the decision to rather choose Polish-dominated towns like Juodšiliai and Valčiūnai over Lithuanian-dominated towns like Riešė and Avižieniai to merge with Vilnius.

+Riešė and Avižieniai remain in the Riešė district (previously known as Nemenčinė district) even though its predecessor was considered "way too large".

 Malaysia

 The practice of gerrymandering has been around in the country since its independence in 1957.
 The ruling coalition at that time, Barisan Nasional (BN; English: "National Front"), has been accused of controlling the election commission by revising the boundaries of constituencies.
 For example, during the 13th General Election in 2013, Barisan Nasional won 60% of the seats in the Malaysian Parliament despite only receiving 47% of the popular vote.
 Malapportionment has also been used at least since 1974, when it was observed that in one state alone (Perak), the parliamentary constituency with the most voters had more than ten times as many voters as the one with the fewest voters.
 These practices finally failed BN in the 14th General Election on 9 May 2018, when the opposing Pakatan Harapan (PH; English: "Alliance of Hope") won despite perceived efforts of gerrymandering and malapportionment from the incumbent.